How to Elect Portability of the Federal Estate Tax Exemption

 Making Use of a Deceased Spouse's Unused Estate Tax Exemption

-On December 17, 2010, the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act ("TRUIRJCA" for short) was signed into law.
+On December 17, 2010, the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act ("TRUIRJCA" for short) was signed into law by President Obama.
 Aside from increasing the estate tax, gift tax, and generation-skipping transfer tax exemptions to $5,000,000 for 2011 and $5,120,000 for 2012, this law introduced the concept of “portability” of the federal estate tax exemption between married couples.
 Also, on January 2, 2013, the American Taxpayer Relief Act ("ATRA" for short) was signed into law, which has made portability a permanent option for married couples.

 What Does Portability of the Estate Tax Exemption Mean?

 Portability of the estate tax exemption means that if one spouse dies and does not make full use of his or her $5,000,000 (in 2011, or $5,120,000 in 2012, $5,250,000 in 2013, $5,340,000 in 2014, and $5,430,000 in 2015) federal estate tax exemption, then the surviving spouse can make an election to pick up the unused exemption and add it to the surviving spouse’s own exemption.